Talamantez/claude-vscode/README.md

+# 🎉 Note for Early Adopters 🎉

+If you installed this extension before v2.0, please simply upgrade to continue using at no cost.
+Thank you for your support!
+The update will happen automatically through VSCode, or you can trigger it manually.

+_Not affected if you installed after v2.0._

+---

 # Claude AI Assistant Pro

 The reliable, polished VS Code extension for Claude AI integration.
 Ask questions, generate documentation, and get AI assistance - all without leaving your editor.